Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Methods

 \subsection{Numerical Model}

-We use the Stars and MUltiphase Gas in GaLaxiEs (SMUGGLE) model \citep{2019MNRAS.489.4233M} implemented within the moving-mesh, finite-volume hydrodynamics and gravity code \AREPO{} \citep{2010MNRAS.401..791S}.
-The SMUGGLE model additionally includes radiative heating and cooling, star formation, and stellar feedback.
+We use the Stars and MUltiphase Gas in GaLaxiEs (\SMUGGLE{}) model \citep{2019MNRAS.489.4233M} implemented within the moving-mesh, finite-volume hydrodynamics and gravity code \AREPO{} \citep{2010MNRAS.401..791S}.
+The \SMUGGLE{} model additionally includes radiative heating and cooling, star formation, and stellar feedback.
 Explicit gas cooling and heating of the multi-phase interstellar medium is implemented, covering temperature ranges between $10$ and $10^8\,\textrm{K}$.

 Star formation occurs in cells above a density threshold ($n_{\textrm{th}}=100\,\textrm{cm}^{-3}$) with a star-formation efficiency of $\epsilon = 0.01$.
 Star formation converts gas cells into star particles which represent single stellar populations with a Chabrier initial mass function \citep{2003PASP..115..763C}.
 For each star particle, the deposition of energy, momentum, mass, and metals from stellar winds and supernovae is modeled.
 Photo-ionization and radiation pressure are handled using an approximate treatment.
-A more detailed description of this model can be found in the flagship SMUGGLE paper \citep{2019MNRAS.489.4233M}.
+A more detailed description of this model can be found in the flagship \SMUGGLE{} paper \citep{2019MNRAS.489.4233M}.
+A pedagological review of cosmological simulations of galaxy formation can be found in \citet{2020NatRP...2...42V}.

 We used the fiducial model parameters, except that we increased the number of effective neighbors $N_{\textrm{ngb}}$ for the deposition of feedback from $64$ to $512$.
 We found that a lower value of $N_{\textrm{ngb}}$ resulted in inefficient photo-ionization feedback since the photo-ionizing budget had not been exhausted after deposition into $64$ neighboring cells.
-We also employed an updated version of SMUGGLE using a new mechanical feedback routine similar to the one described in \citet{2018MNRAS.480..800H}.
+We also employed an updated version of \SMUGGLE{} using a new mechanical feedback routine similar to the one described in \citet{2018MNRAS.480..800H}.
 This updated routine is a tensor renormalization which ensures linear and angular momentum conservation to machine precision.